DUE TO HIGH VOLUMES OF ORDERS DURING OUR BLACK FRIDAY SALE, PLEASE EXPECT DELIVERY TIMES OF 5-7 BUSINESS DAYS

 Just like any other vital organ, our eyes have specific nutritional requirements to keep them in good working order and to preserve their long-term health.

 Carotenoids - Lutein and zeaxanthin are the only carotenoids (from 600 found in nature) that are present high amounts in the macula.
-They filter harmful UV light and help protect and maintain healthy cells.
-The amounts of these nutrients in the macula can be measured, and has recently become a useful biomarker for predicting eye disease and assessing visual function; people with macular degeneration have lower levels of lutein and zeaxanthan in their macula, than those with no degeneration.
-Carotenoids not only offer protection from AMD, but also help protect the lens from oxidative damage.
+They filter harmful UV light and help maintain healthy cells.
 Because the human body does not make its own lutein and zeaxanthin these nutrients must be obtained via the consumption of green vegetables such as broccoli and spinach, or supplementation.
-Other key nutrients for eye health - selenium, glutathione, essential fatty acids, flavonoids from bilberries and blueberries, copper, manganese, taurine, lycopene, Gingko biloba, quercetin and Co-enzyme Q 10.